Accused serial stalker, rapist tied to Philly-area attacks arrested in Indiana

-Authorities confirm that 28-year-old Kevin Bennett, of Indianapolis, Indiana, was arrested by authorities in his home state.
+Authorities confirm that 28-year-old Kevin Bennett, of Indianapolis, Indiana, was arrested by authorities around 2 p.m. in his home state.

+According to an FBI spokesperson, the FBI Indianapolis Violent Crime Task Force surveilled multiple locations for 36 hours until they found Bennett and then called for the Indianapolis Police SWAT team.

+Indianapolis police then conducted a traffic stop in a strip mall on the city's east side and arrested Bennett.

 On the 6100 block of Passyunk Avenue on May 15, police say a Sin City Cabaret Nightclub bartender was followed home to Media, Pennsylvania around 2:45 a.m. by the suspect driving a silver Dodge Charger.